Francesco149/hoarder/README.md

 runs `<command>` on the git repo and all of its submodules recursively

 ## `git-checkout-and-reset <upstream-branch> <branch>`
-checks out branch and hard resets it to upstream-branch
+does a `git-super-clean`, checks out branch and hard resets it to upstream-branch

 ## `hoard-prefix-dir <path>`
 adjust path so the last element is prefixed by a directory named according to the first